krishenmathur1000/Analog-DJ-Board/README.md

 13. Full real-audio end-to-end validation

 The final breadboard architecture prioritizes modularity, predictable stage interaction, simple analog implementation, and ease of measurement and debugging.

+### Output Noise

+With both Deck A and Deck B inputs grounded, the mixer output noise was measured at `MASTER_OUT`.

+- Output noise: ~20 mVpp
+- AC RMS noise: ~2.1 mVrms
+- FFT span: 0–10 kHz
+- FFT bin size: 95.4 Hz
+- Observed spectral floor: approximately -95 to -105 dBV across much of the measured band

+The FFT measurement is treated as a bench-level noise characterization rather than a precision audio-noise measurement.